 Work in reverse when removing the rash guard gear.
 Do not pull too hard.
 Remove the gear slowly and carefully.

 Always try to put on your rash guard gear in a clean, dry place away from sand, pool deck surfaces, and rocks that can snag the fabric.
 It is best to avoid putting on wet rash guards; having the fabric wet or damp compromises the integrity of the spandex.

 How to Care for Rash Guards

 - After each wearing, immediately rinse your rash guard garments with fresh water.
 Do not use hot water, use cool or tepid water for washing or rinsing.

 - It is best to wash a rash guard by hand and not in the washer.
-If you decide to use a washer, place the rash guard in a mesh lingerie bag and use the gentle cycle.
-Do not wash with other garments especially if the fabric produces lint (terry cloth towels).
+If you decide to use a washer, place the rash guard in a mesh lingerie bag, and use the gentle cycle.
+Do not wash with other garments especially if the fabric produces lint (like terry cloth towels).

 - Use a gentle biodegradable soap that will help remove salt, chlorine, and organic residues.
 Never use bleach or any harsh cleaner.